What is USCAA Basketball

 The United States Collegiate Athletic Association (USCAA) exists to provide you with quality basketball competition on a regional and national level.
 Smaller colleges are the core member types who make up the collective members of the USCAA.

 The USCAA wants to offer you, the student athlete, the opportunity to develop your mind, body, and spirit through basketball competition.
-A strong, underlying foundation of USCAA member schools is built on promoting integrity, leadership, scholarship and values of life.
+A strong, underlying foundation of USCAA member schools is built on promoting integrity, leadership, scholarship, and values of life.
 Each member school unanimously believes in striving to place the pursuit of education as one of the main priorities of student-athletes alongside having a fulfilling college basketball career.

 WHAT ARE THE BENEFITS FOR PLAYING FOR A USCAA COLLEGE BASKETBALL TEAM?